Decision-Making: Policies and Ethics in Health Care and Public Health

 HEALTH POLICY dictates who should do what to whom, when they should do it, what resources are available for doing, where they should do it, and who should pay for it.
 Health policy includes such things as the regulation and licensure of health care providers, the number of hospital beds in a community, arrangements for the insurance and payment of health services, the mix of public and private services, the variety, type and quality of services available in the community, and other issues such as access and cost of health services (see Chapter 12).

-Health policies change according to health problems and in response to advances in technology and knowledge.
+Health policies react to changing health problems and in response to advances in technology and knowledge.
 Policy change is also influenced by political interests that can either obstruct or facilitate evidence-based policy proposals.
-Health policies are formed in a number of domains within the health care system.
+Health policies are developed in a number of domains within the health care system.
 Some of these domains are shown in Table 14.1.

 Policy domain | Type of question | Themes |